 Women’s Studies 340 affords students an opportunity to explore issues of international violence such as honor killings, female genital mutilation/cutting, human trafficking, and genocide/rape in war.
 Students will analyze complex issues that arise between and within different countries and cultures.
 Students will explore how factors such as power, patriarchy, socialization, culture, religion, and gender for example, intermingle to create cultures that perpetuate violence across the world and specifically most often target girls and women.
 Students will also learn about the effects on individuals, families and societies and will explore prevention and interventions strategies that are utilized internationally to address these issues.

 This course will explore feminist theory in its present and past strands, and the impact that feminist scholarship has had and can have on the pursuit of knowledge, both in content and methodology.
 This course will also include analysis of some of the most prominent issues in the field today, as selected by the students (with guidance from the instructor).
 From a general investigation of feminist theory, each student will apply elements of feminist theory to her/his own major field, culminating in a major research project.

-WST430 - Women's Studies Internship
+WST430 - Internship in Women's Studies

 Provides practical experience in women's studies related work.
 In consultation with the adviser, a student may seek placement in such situations as women's centers, shelters, health clinics, political organizations special interest organizations, or newspapers.
 Course work may include individual student-instructor consultations, presentations, reading discussions, guest lectures, field trips, research and experiential papers.
 (1-6 crs.)